cp2004/OctoPrint-WLED/README.md

 * Build & watch static assets in development mode: `npm start`
 * Build both assets in release mode: `npm run release`

-These files *should not* be checked in, they are built on release automatically by a GitHub action.
+These files *should not* be committed to Git, they are built on release automatically by a GitHub action.

 ## Credits